Kennedy Bridge (Bonn): Background and construction

-Renaming to Klaus-Clemens Bridge, destruction and first reconstruction
+Renaming, destruction and first reconstruction

-Like every public building, the Rhine Bridge was not spared from the era of National Socialism.
-The Nazis renamed the bridge Klaus-Clemens Bridge (after an SA official from Bonn).
-On March 8, 1945 at 8:20 PM, only two months before the end of World War II, the fleeing Wehrmacht destroyed the bridge, but the bombing didn't really stop the Allies.
+In 1933, during the Nazi era, the bridge was renamed 'Klaus-Clemens Bridge' after a Sturmabteilung member who was killed in a clash with communists in 1930.
+On March 8, 1945 at 8:20 PM, two months before the end of World War II, the retreating Wehrmacht destroyed the bridge.

-Soon after the destruction ferries, boats and some truck ferries transferred goods and people between both sides.
-On August 29, 1945, Bonn's Committee for Urban Planning, the "Bauausschuss", dealt with the construction of a new bridge and released the plans in March 1946.
-In September 1946, Stahlbau Rheinhausen and Grün & Bilfinger started with the construction.
-The bridge was built on the nearly intact pillows within 36 months.
+On August 29, 1945, Bonn's Committee for Urban Planning dealt with the construction of a new bridge and released the plans in March 1946.
+In September 1946, companies Stahlbau Rheinhausen and Grün & Bilfinger started construction.
+The new bridge was built within 36 months on the nearly intact pillars of the old Rhine Bridge.
 On November 12, 1949, the new bridge was opened.

-Renaming to Kennedy Bridge

-On December 2, 1963, just ten days after the assassination of U.S. President John F. Kennedy, the bridge was renamed Kennedy Bridge in the presence of U.S. Ambassador George McGhee and Bonn's mayor, Dr. Wilhelm Daniels.
+On December 2, 1963, just ten days after the assassination of U.S. President John F. Kennedy, the bridge was again renamed 'Kennedy Bridge' during a ceremony in the presence of the U.S. Ambassador to West Germany, George McGhee, and Bonn's mayor, Wilhelm Daniels.

 Second reconstruction

-In 2003, heavy corrosion damage was found below the sidewalks.
-According to another report in September 2005, the sidewalks were completely blocked for safety reasons and the city's Council decided on reconstruction and widening at the earliest possible moment.
-Subsequently, the funding of the 40 million Euros has been guaranteed.
-The 3-phased reconstruction (north side, south side, road surface) began on April 16, 2007 and should be completed in April 2010 (later delayed to July 2011).
-After the reconstruction the bridge is 10 meters wider than before (26.80 meters in total).
+In 2003, heavy corrosion damage was found below the sidewalks and the Bonn's city council decided on the Kennedy Bridge's reconstruction and widening.
+Subsequently, the reconstruction (north side, south side, road surface) began on April 16, 2007 and was funded with 40 million euros.
+The new Kennedy Bridge was completed in July 2011, later than the original completion date of April 2011.

-Until completion the whole traffic (cars and trams) was contracted to the two central lanes.
-Pedestrians and cyclists had to use one of the closed road lanes (depending on the reconstructed bridge side).